htmue/acts_as_simple_registration/README.txt

     end
   end

-Use something like this conjunction with an OpenID signin:
+Use something like this during an OpenID signin:

 In begin phase: